+Menu Item Description menu item Describtion

+Integrated RAID

+Allows you to enable or disable the integrated RAID controller.
+By default, the $\bar{\ }$

+Integrated RAID Controller option is set to Enabled.

+User Accessible USB Ports

+Controller

-Menu Item Description Integrated RAID Controller Allows you to enable or disable the integrated RAID controller.
-By default, the Integrated RAID Controller option is set to Enabled .
-User Accessible USB Ports Allows you enable or disable the user accessible USB ports.
-Selecting Only Back Ports On disables the front USB ports and selecting All Ports Off disables both front and back USB ports By default, the User Accessible USB Ports option is set to All Ports On .
+Allows you enable or disable the user accessible USB ports.
+Selecting Only Back Ports On disables the front USB ports and selecting All Ports Off disables both front and back USB ports.
+By default, the User Accessible USB Ports option is set to

+All Ports On.

 Internal USB Port Allows you to enable or disable the internal USB port.
-By default, the Internal USB Port option is set to On .
+By default, the Internal USB

+Port option is set to On.

 Internal SD Card Port Enables or disables the system's internal SD card port.
-By default, Internal SD Card Port option is set to On .
+By default, the Internal SD Card Port option is set to On.

+NOTE: This

 NOTE: This option is displayed only if IDSDM is installed on the system board.

 Internal SD Card Redundancy If set to Mirror mode, data is written on both SD cards.
 If any one of the SD card fails, data is written to the active SD card.
 Data from this card is copied to the replacement SD card at the next boot.
-By default, Internal SD Card Redundancy option is set to Mirror .
+By default, Internal SD Card Redundancy option is set to Mirror.

+U

 NOTE: This option is displayed only if IDSDM is installed on the system board.

-Integrated Network Card 1 Allows you to enable or disable the integrated network card 1.
-By default, the Integrated Network Card 1 option is set to Enabled .
-OS Watchdog Timer Allows you to enable or disable the OS watchdog timer.
+Integrated Allows you to enable or disable the integrated network card 1.
+By default, the

+Network Card 1 Integrated Network Card 1 option is set to Enabled.

+OS Watchdog

+Timer

+Allows you to enable or disable the OS watchdog timer.
 When this field is enabled, the operating system initializes the timer and the OS watchdog timer helps in recovering the operating system.
-By default, the OS Watchdog Timer option is set to Disabled .
-Embedded Video Controller Allows you to enable or disable the Embedded Video Controller .
-By default, the embedded video controller is Enabled .
-SR-IOV Global Enable Allows you to enable or disable the BIOS configuration of Single Root I/O Virtualization (SR-IOV) devices.
-By default, the SR-IOV Global Enable option is set to Disabled .
+By default, the OS Watchdog Timer option is set to Disabled.

+Embedded Video Controller

+Allows you to enable or disable the Embedded Video Controller.
+By default, the embedded video controller is set to Enabled.

+SR-IOV Global Enable

+Allows you to enable or disable the BIOS configuration of Single Root I/O Virtualization (SR-IOV) devices.
+By default, the SR-IOV Global Enable option is set to Disabled.

+Memory Mapped I/O above 4GB

+Allows you to enable support for PCIe devices that require large amounts of memory.
+By default, the option is set to Enabled.

 Slot Disablement Allows you to enable or disable available PCIe slots on your system.
-The Slot Disablement feature controls the configuration of PCIe cards installed in the specified slot.
+The Slot Disablement feature controls the configuration of PCIe cards installed in the

 CAUTION: Slot disablement must be used only when the installed peripheral card is preventing booting into the Operating System or causing delays in system startup.
 If the slot is disabled, both the Option ROM and UEFI driver are disabled.